landsurveyorsunited/flex-twittersearch-widget/README.md

 - as3corelib.swc which is available in the root directory of the project.

-- NOTE: The proxy included with this widget are not compatible as replacements for the Flex Viewer's own proxies.
+- NOTE: The proxy included with this widget is not compatible as replacements for the Flex Viewer's own proxies.

-- Special NOTE: Twitter is subject ro rate limiting.
+- Special NOTE: Twitter is subject to rate limiting.
+More details here [https://dev.twitter.com/docs/api/1.1/get/search/tweets](https://dev.twitter.com/docs/api/1.1/get/search/tweets)

 [](Esri Tags: FlexViewer Flex Widget)
 [](Esri Language: ActionScript)